 4.8 Foreign Corrupt Practices Act.
-Owner shall not act in violation of the U.S. Foreign Corrupt Practices Act; in particular, Owner shall not make any payments, loans, or gifts, directly or indirectly, to or for the use or benefit of any official, employee, agency, or instrumentality of any government, political party, or candidate thereof, any international public organization or any other Person, the payment of which would violate the laws of the United States of America, or the country or countries where the Work is performed, in whole or in part.
-Owner shall indemnify, defend and hold harmless Contractor and its Subcontractors from and against any and all Losses attributable to Owner’s failure to comply with this Section 4.8 in connection with the Work or this Agreement.
+Construction Manager shall not act in violation of the U.S. Foreign Corrupt Practices Act; in particular, Construction Manager shall not make any payments, loans, or gifts, directly or indirectly, to or for the use or benefit of any official, employee, agency, or instrumentality of any government, political party, or candidate thereof, any international public organization or any other Person, the payment of which would violate the laws of the United States of America, or the country or countries where the Work is performed, in whole or in part.
+Construction Manager shall indemnify, defend and hold harmless Contractor and its Subcontractors from and against any and all Losses attributable to Construction Manager’s failure to comply with this Section 4.8 in connection with the Work or this Agreement.

 4.9 Compliance with Law.
-In performing its obligations under this Agreement, Owner shall ascertain and comply with all applicable Laws.
-Owner shall indemnify, defend and hold harmless Contractor and its Subcontractors from and against any and all fines, penalties, related costs and expenses, including reasonable legal expenses and costs, attributable to Owner’s failure to comply with such Laws in connection with performance of Owner’s obligations under this Agreement.
+In performing its obligations under this Agreement, Construction Manager shall ascertain and comply with all applicable Laws.
+Construction Manager shall indemnify, defend and hold harmless Contractor and its Subcontractors from and against any and all fines, penalties, related costs and expenses, including reasonable legal expenses and costs, attributable to Construction Manager’s failure to comply with such Laws in connection with performance of Construction Manager’s obligations under this Agreement.

 4.10 Taxes and Duties.
-Owner shall be responsible to see to the payment of (and such are not included in the Contract Price) those taxes, fees, levies, or other governmental charges identified in Part [II of Exhibit C-7.]___ of Exhibit C-7.
+Construction Manager shall be responsible to see to the payment of (and such are not included in the Contract Price) those taxes, fees, levies, or other governmental charges identified in Part [II of Exhibit C-7.]___ of Exhibit C-7.

 4.11 Owner Supplied Equipment.
 Owner will cause the Equipment Vendors to supply the Owner Supplied Equipment under the applicable Equipment Vendor Contracts, as more specifically set forth in Section 7.1.